KUL-recon-lab/course_nucmed_tech/latex/02_radionuclides.md

 This is what we *expect*.
 If we actually measure it, we may obtain a different value, since the process is statistical.
 As shown below, the estimate will be better for larger {math}`dN/dt`.

 The amount of radioactivity is not expressed as the number of radioactive atoms present, but as the number of radioactive atoms decaying per unit of time.
-From ([5](#eq:dN)) we find that
+From [](#eq:dN) we find that

 ```{math}
 \mbox{radioactivity} = -\frac{dN}{dt} = \alpha N =